matrn/list_files_in_months/README.md

 List files in directory and print months statistics with total size in bytes
 ==========

-This AWK script can list files in directory and print number of files in single months with total size in bytes. using system command `ls` and ge
+This AWK script can list files in directory and print number of files in single months with total size in bytes.

 ## About